terraform-ibm-modules/terraform-ibm-observability/examples/logging-str-instance/README.md

 # Module logging-logdna

-This module is used to create both logging-logdna instance and logging STS instance on IBM Cloud.
+This module is used to create a logging-logdna service on IBM Cloud.

 ## Example Usage
 ```